 The County of Ventura's Flexible Benefits Program is an Internal Revenue Service (IRS)-approved program (sometimes called a cafeteria plan) that allows you to choose how to spend your benefit dollars.
 Participation is optional.
-You decide whether to participate or waive your right to enrollment and the Flexible Credit Allowance.
+You decide whether to participate or waive your right to enrollment and the Flexible Credit Allowance (or Opt-Out Allowance, as applicable, see page 1-3 for further discussion of the Opt-Out Allowance).

-Here's how it works: When you enroll in the Flexible Benefits Program, the County provides you with a Flexible Credit Allowance to spend on your choice of plans.
-If your choices cost more than your Flexible Credit Allowance, you pay the rest through pre-tax salary reduction.
+Here's how it works: When you enroll in the Flexible Benefits Program, the County provides you with a Flexible Credit Allowance (or Opt-Out Allowance if you opt out of County-provided medical coverage) to spend on your choice of plans.
+If your choices cost more than your Flexible Credit Allowance (or Opt-Out Allowance), you pay the rest through pre-tax salary reduction.
 This means you get a tax break-your share of the cost is deducted from your pay before federal and state income taxes and Social Security taxes are calculated, so you don't pay taxes on the money you spend on benefits.